 - Cancellations received between 15 and 29 days before the event are 75% refundable.

-- Due to hotel and other event guarantees, cancellations received between 0 and 14 days prior to the event are non-refundable.
+- Due to hotel and other event guarantees, cancellations received between 0 and 14 days prior to the event the day are non-refundable.

 - Substitutions can be made until the day before the event.